ADA compliance: What is it and why is it important?

 Accessibility Help Main Page

-To check your thesis, project, or dissertation for accessibility it is recommended that you use Word 2010 or Word 2013.
+To check your thesis, project, or dissertation for accessibility it is recommended that you use Word 2011 or later.
 These versions have a built-in accessibility checker.
 We also recommend that you do not use Google Documents to make your thesis, project, or dissertation ADA compliant as work you do in Google Documents often does not convert properly to Word or Adobe.
 You can learn about the accessibility checker from the Microsoft accessibility checker page.
 Microsoft also has how-to guides for creating accessible Word documents.

 After you have validated that you fixed all issues detected by the Word accessibility check, save your page as a PDF.
 Go to Adobe Acrobat Pro and check for accessibility.
 Students may download the Adobe Creative Cloud including Acrobat Pro from Technology Support Services.
 Adobe has created a how-to guide to create and verify PDF accessibility.
 That site has tips/recommendations on how to resolve issues.

 Steps to Make Your Paper ADA Compliant